Git-Ishan/Ecommerce-application/kubernetes-readme.md

-# 🚀 Deploying Application on EKS with Ingress & Route53 (GoDaddy Domain Integration)
+# 🚀 Deploying Application on EKS with Ingress

-This guide explains how to connect an EC2 instance to your EKS cluster, deploy services, and configure a custom domain using Route53 with a GoDaddy domain.
+This guide explains how to connect an EC2 instance to your EKS cluster, deploy services, and configure a custom domain using Route53

 ---